 - Oversee the work of a new, consolidated youth justice division within the Department of Corrective Services.

 - Facilitate direct connections between the community, the non-government sector and the public sector.
 (This will enable the systematic engagement of stakeholders, innovative service design and delivery and the monitoring of the effectiveness of interventions.)

 - Ensure continuous evaluation and improvement of matters such as the conditions of young people detained at Banksia Hill and the commission of new services.

 - Promote stronger engagement with Aboriginal families and communities.

-A Youth Justice Steering Committee comprising of representatives from key public sector agencies and the not for profit sector will be established.
-This committee supports the Youth Justice Board through its Terms of Reference which are to:
+A Youth Justice Reference Group comprising of representatives from the public and not-for-profit sector has been established to advise the Youth Justice Services division.
+This reference group will support the Youth Justice Board through its Terms of Reference which are to:

-- Implement the directions set by the Youth Justice Board
+- Provide advice to the Youth Justice Services Division and the Youth Justice Board

 - Discuss issues to improve and coordinate outcomes for young people in terms of diversion, rehabilitation and reoffending